 As you have already created a new custom global condition in the above section, you can select that custom global condition in the following section.

-• You have to give all higher versions of office 365 which you want to exclude in the Values section, as shown in the below picture
+- You have to give all higher versions of Office 365 that you want to exclude in the Values section, as shown in the picture below

-• Click the OK button to finish the configuration (Requirement Rule) with SCCM Global Conditions.
+- Click OK to finish the configuration (Requirement Rule) with SCCM Global Conditions.

 Results – Deployment Status